tudorr89/pdfcompressor/README.md

 - Tweak additional ghostscript options in the PDFService class line 61
 - Horizon / pulse / log-viewer available via /admin/login
 - 6 req/min via AppServiceProvider
+- Can make use of Clam AV if set via .env